 Native social media analytics.
 The audience data you can get from social media platforms is quite detailed and includes:

-Audience Analytics: These enable you to see your Facebook audience grouped into personas based on their demographics, interests, and behaviors.
+Audience Analytics: This enables you to see your Facebook audience grouped into personas based on their demographics, interests, and behaviors.
 As a result, you can save the time you’d have to spend on manual audience research.

 You’ll also be able to immediately turn the result of your audience analysis into action.